littlefish123/kafka/README.md

 Java 1.8
 Kafka 2.4.0

-I follow the Kafka stream demo from Kafka website.
-There are some ticky n order to get it work.
+Follow the Kafka stream demo from Kafka website and it definitely not work.
+Some ticky in order to get it work !

 Follow below steps to start kafka: